Skip to main content

 Who Needs to Know This?

-US citizens and resident aliens living and working abroad who meet either the bona fide residence test (full tax year in foreign country) or physical presence test (330 days abroad in 12-month period).
+US citizens and resident aliens living and working abroad who meet either the bona fide residence test (established residence for a full tax year in a foreign country) or physical presence test (330 full days abroad in any 12-month period).
+Also relevant for digital nomads, remote workers employed by US companies while overseas, and self-employed expats.

 Key Deadline